roavellarm/scripts/projects_configurations/eslint_prettier_for_react.md

-This article will help you install and configure `prettier` and `eslint` correctly for NodeJS projects.
-The configurations will be set to follow the common programming good practices and code styles, for example the `Airbnb`.
+This article will help you install and configure `prettier` and `eslint` correctly for React projects.
+The configurations will be set to follow the common programming good practices and code styles (`Airbnb`).

-Some steps here were taken from [this article](https://dev.to/collabcode/como-configurar-eslint-e-prettier-no-node-3kga).

 Do the following steps from your node project directory: